Marketers can improve how they report on social media campaign performance by leveraging a professionally designed social media report template.

 TapClicks helps you do this by letting you setup alerts.
 Within your TapClicks dashboard, you can set up alerts for specific platforms and campaigns.
 For example, you can make an alert so you know when a live post reaches over 200 likes on Facebook.

-A free social media report is a good start — but you’re going to need a more sophisticated tool if you want to take on new clients or grow your in-house social media strategies.
+A free social media report is a good start but you're going to need a more sophisticated tool if you want to take on new clients or grow your in-house social media strategies.

-Using TapClicks to create, analyze, and send your social media reports saves your team time but also improves performance of your overall marketing efforts.
+Using TapClicks to create, analyze, and send your social media reports saves your team time but also improves the performance of your overall marketing efforts.

-Because we pull in the data sets that matter most — and let you contextualize your social media performance within the broader scope of your marketing efforts — you’re ultimately able to use your resources more efficiently to generate more ROI.
+Because we pull in the data sets that matter most and let you contextualize your social media performance within the broader scope of your marketing efforts you're ultimately able to use your resources more efficiently to generate more ROI.

 Are you ready for a more efficient and scalable social media reporting process?
 Give TapClicks a shot and try our free 14-day trial.